What's Happening With The Markets Right Now (And How Investors Can Better Respond)?

 • Sea Limited (SE): Down 50% from its peak

-Is there good news?Yes!The latest financial reports that these growth companies reported in Fall 2021 show continued strength within the businesses including substantial revenue growth, growing operating cash flow (Revenue - Fixed Expenses), and low debt ratios.These positive factors instill confidence that these companies (and several others like them) have the makings for solid long-term investments.
+Is there good news?
+Yes!
+The latest financial reports that these growth companies reported in Fall 2021 show continued strength within the businesses, including substantial revenue growth, growing operating cash flow (Revenue - Fixed Expenses), and low debt ratios.
+These positive factors instill confidence that these companies (and several others like them) have the makings for solid long-term investments.
 However, as an investor, it’s an immense challenge to grapple with these short-term periods of volatility.
-In this case, what’s puzzling for many people is that the business’s vital signs are in the clear, and nothing has changed like a loss in revenue, significant debt, unstable leadership, etc., to result in these lower stock values.
+In this case, what’s puzzling for many people is that the business’s vital signs are in the clear, and nothing has changed, like a loss in revenue, significant debt, unstable leadership, etc., to result in these lower stock values.
 So what’s pulling the strings?

-4 Clear Factors Influencing The Volatility
+4 Clear Factors Influencing the Volatility

 1. Inflation Is On The Rise

-It seems like no matter where you look or who you talk to, the conversation is all about inflation.And yes, we’ve certainly seen inflation spikes—it’s currently sitting at 6.8%, the highest in decades.
-The COVID-19 pandemic, and the fiscal and monetary policies born from it, are the primary culprits.When inflation increases, investors get concerned because it represents a loss of purchasing power over time.
-But, one of the most important decisions you can make in a high inflationary environment is owning real assets (and stocks are real assets).
+It seems like no matter where you look or who you talk to, the conversation is all about inflation.
+And yes, we’ve certainly seen inflation spikes—it’s currently sitting at 6.8%, the highest in decades.
+The COVID-19 pandemic and the fiscal and monetary policies born from it are the primary culprits.
+When inflation increases, investors get concerned because it represents a loss of purchasing power over time.
+However, one of the most important decisions you can make in a high inflationary environment is owning real assets (and stocks are real assets).

 2. Interest Rates Are Climbing

-When inflation is on the move, who are you going to call?The Federal Reserve.
-The Federal Reserve System, also dubbed The Fed, is the central banking system for the U.S, and the five people who sit on its board aim to keep the U.S economy healthy and protect the public interest.
+When inflation is on the move, who are you going to call?
+The Federal Reserve.
+The Federal Reserve System, also dubbed The Fed, is the central banking system for the U.S., and the five people who sit on its board aim to keep the U.S. economy healthy and protect the public interest.
 To help curb the effects of inflation, the Fed begins to tighten the Monetary Policy (more on that below).
-They can do this in a couple of different ways: raising interest rates to slow the economy and purchasing fewer assets, thereby decreasing the money supply.
+They can do this in several ways: raising interest rates to slow the economy, purchasing fewer assets, and decreasing the money supply.

-3. Federal Reserve Plans To Tighten The Monetary Policy
+3. Federal Reserve Plans to Tighten the Monetary Policy

 The Fed has a couple of plans to tighten its financial belts: